chef/chef-web-docs/content/resources/sudo/_index.md

 - property: config_prefix
   ruby_type: String
   required: false
-  default_value: Prefix values based on the nodes platform
+  default_value: Prefix values based on the node's platform
   new_in: null
   description_list:
   - markdown: The directory that contains the sudoers configuration file.